 There are no hard page limits.
 However, even skilled, concise writers will have difficulties to present all of the above information in less than 5 pages.
 If you want to use the proposal to give a very detailed overview about the state of the art and your approach, please go ahead.
 Do make sure though that your document can be easily and quickly navigated by your readers.

-The proposal will be sent to the PAC members and the IMPRS coordinator two weeks prior to the meeting.
-After the PAC meeting, a revised version of the thesis proposal will be sent to the PAC members and the IMPRS coordinator.
+The proposal will be sent to the PAC members and the IMPRS coordinator one weeks prior to the meeting.
+After the PAC meeting, a revised version of the thesis proposal might be sent to the PAC members and the IMPRS coordinator.

 For all subsequent meetings, an updated version of the thesis proposal is circulated 2 weeks prior to the PAC meetings.
 It should include the progress made so far as well as changes in the work plan.